PaulSweeney89/es/README.md

 *Week 7 Task*

 Program Overview:
-- Program prompts user to input a file directory for a text file.
+- Program takes the name or the file directory of the text file to be read as a command line argument.
 ```
-txt_file = input("please input text file directory ")
+import sys
+file_name = sys.argv[1]
 ```
+- Note that sys.argv[0] the script name.
 - Program opens file in read mode & reads file.
 - **.read()** reads entire file.
 ```
-with open(txt_file, "r") as reader:
+with open(file_name, "r") as reader:
     read_file = reader.read()
 ```
 - Initiate 'e' counter with e_count = 0.